Read Heraclitus with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Heraclitus reasons when the first answer is not enough.

 Your view seems to depend on Flux and Logos.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Compressed aphoristic provocation: he does not hand the reader a doctrine so much as a spark that makes ordinary categories smoke a little.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.